MichaelCurrin/learn-to-code/Shell/Bash/README.md

 # Bash

-Bash (Bourne Again Shell) is a programming language using as a shell (operating system and interacting with the OS) and a scripting language.
+Bash is the shell  (command-line interpreter) for the GNU operating system.
+The name is an acronym for the "Bourne-Again SHell" and is a pun on Stephen Bourne's name. [source](https://devdocs.io/bash/html_node/what-is-bash_003f#What-is-Bash_003f).

 It is commonly used on Linux systems.
-The default as well for macOS, until Catalina made ZSH the default.
+It was default shell for macOS, until Catalina made [ZSH](../ZSH/README.md) the default.
 Bash is what your system boots and logs in with.
 It is what you configure and run other programs on top of.
 You can also do programming/scripting in bash, as commands in the console or bash scripts (typically `.sh`).

 Wikipedia definition: